MicrosoftDocs/win32/desktop-src/cossdk/debugging-components-written-in-visual-c--.md

 ---
-Description: 'When you are ready to debug the COM+ functionality in your Microsoft Visual C++ components, you can configure Visual C++ project or the Component Services administrative tool to launch the debugger.' ms.assetid: '206467ac-108a-49de-a884-66959dc77650'
+Description: When you are ready to debug the COM+ functionality in your Microsoft Visual C++ components, you can configure Visual C++ project or the Component Services administrative tool to launch the debugger. ms.assetid: 206467ac-108a-49de-a884-66959dc77650
-title: Debugging Components Written in Visual C++
+title: Debugging Components Written in Visual C++ ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Debugging Components Written in Visual C++